Finite-time Koopman Identifier: A Unified Batch-online Learning Framework for Joint Learning of Koopman Structure and Parameters: Conclusion

 \section{Conclusion}

 A novel data-driven learning algorithm is presented to learn a linear representation of nonlinear system dynamics using Koopman operator theory.
 To jointly learn the set of observables (structure) and Koopman parameters, a bilevel learning mechanism with two layers of learning is developed.
-The lower layer learner leverages unified batch-online learning-based finite-time Koopman identifier which utilizes discontinuous gradient update laws to minimize the instantaneous Koopman operator's identification errors as well as the identification errors for a batch of past samples collected in a history stack.
-Finite-time convergence of the lower layer identifier is guaranteed under easy-to-verify conditions on batch of samples.
+The lower layer learner leverages unified batch-online learning-based finite-time Koopman identifier which uses discontinuous gradient update laws to minimize the instantaneous Koopman operator's identification errors as well as the identification errors for a batch of past samples collected in a history stack.
+It is guaranteed that the lower layer identifier will converge in a finite time under easy-to-verify conditions on a batch of samples.
 A higher layer employs a discrete Bayesian optimization algorithm to find a set of observables with minimum approximation errors and minimum cardinality.
 Finally, the effectiveness of the proposed framework was verified on a simulation example.